 If you already have data stored in something more column-oriented, it can be both a lot easier and more efficient to send it to Rerun in that form directly.

-, nor any user timelines.
-Only the timelines explicitly included in the call tosend_columns
+logAPI,send_columnsdoes NOT add any other timelines to the data.
+Neither the built-in timelineslog_timeandlog_tick, nor any user timelines.
+Only the timelines explicitly included in the call tosend_columnswill be included.

 """